marco-tuzza/marco-tuzza/README.md

 # 👋 Hi, I'm Marco!
-I'm a developer passionate about technology and programming, always looking for new challenges.
+I'm a Wev Developer passionate about technology and programming, always looking for new challenges.
 I enjoy exploring and experimenting with new languages and tools.

 ### 💼 Experience
 - **Analyst Consultant** at *Capgemini* (January 2023 - Present)